 In 2012, geochemical sampling and geological evaluation of the Hilo 3 showing was carried out.
 A channel sample from the Hilo 3 returned 10.6 g/t Ag, 0.9% Pb and 0.7% Zn over the 1.0 m interval.

-The 2016 program consisted of data compilation, soil geochemical sampling, geophysical surveys and geologic mapping across the trace of the LMC in the Vulcan Zone to verify and expand upon the 2011 Fjiordland program.
-A Pb/Zn geochemical anomaly was identified in the area and coincident with the Vulcan Showing that is open to the north and defined over a strike length of 2 km.
-Geologic mapping aided in refining the position of the LMC, suggesting that historic drilling in the area did not test the down-dip potential of the fertile stratigraphic horizon.
+The 2016 program consisted of data compilation, soil geochemical sampling, geophysical surveys and geologic mapping across the trace of the LMC in the Vulcan Zone to verify and expand upon a previous program carried out by Fjiordland Exploration.
+A Pb/Zn geochemical anomaly coincident with the Vulcan Showing was identified which is open to the north and defined over a strike length of 2 km.
+Geologic mapping resulted in refining the position of the LMC to the west, suggesting that historic drilling in the area did not test the down-dip potential of the fertile stratigraphic horizon.

 Future Work